Restoration Tax Abatement

 A: Yes.
 If an application is being prepared and/or submitted by someone other than the owner of the property, submit a Sample Resolution of the Board of Directors or Sample Resolution of Property Owners and related documents to execute the application on behalf of the company or individual owner of the property for which the application is being filed.

-- Submit Advance Notification with fee either online or by mail, and then begin the project.
+- Submit Advance Notification with fee either online or by mail.

 - Complete the application and submit the fee and all required documentation either online or by mail for LED review.